tomasc/mongoid_markdown_extension/README.md

 ## Usage

-Add to Mongoid models:
+Add to a Mongoid model:

     class MyModel
         include Mongoid::Document
         field :text, type: MongoidMarkdownExtension::Markdown
     end

-In a view:
+Use it in a view:

     = my_model.text.to_html